Napalm: Not Your Ordinary Jelly

 sickening acts of cowardice disguised as ‘battle’.
 McNamara

-cries in front of the camera as he remembers what he was a part of
+cries in front of the camera as he remembers what he was a part of.

 Maybe

-there
+there is

 still hope for humanity